 What is the cheapest clear aligner company?

 AlignerCo.
-At just $1,145, their price beats every competitor by a few hundred dollars, and sometimes they run promotions that drop it even lower.
+At just $995, their price beats every competitor we reviewed by a few hundred dollars, and sometimes they run promotions that drop it even lower.
 And if you can’t pay that up front, you can jump on a financing plan, regardless of your credit score.
 Check out our complete AlignerCo review for more info, or find other great-value options in our guide to the most affordable home aligners.

 Does insurance cover clear aligners?